First Aid for Bleeding: Essential Steps for Treatment

 6. Use a Tourniquet (as a Last Resort)

-• Tighten it until the bleeding stops.
+• Tighten it until the bleeding completely stops.

 7. Dress and Bandage the Wound

-9. Prevent Infection
+8. Monitor to Prevent Infection

 Understanding the Different Types of Bleeding

 Bleeding refers to the process of blood escaping from blood vessels due to an injury or other medical conditions.
 It is a natural response of the body to stop excessive blood loss and initiate the healing process.
-Bleeding can occur both externally, where blood flows out of the body through a wound or opening in the skin, and internally, where blood escapes into body cavities or tissues.
+Bleeding occurs both externally, where blood flows out of the body through a wound or opening in the skin, and internally, where blood escapes into body cavities or tissues.
 There are different types of bleeding, including:

 What is External Bleeding?

 External bleeding is usually associated with open injury.
-There are many different types of wounds and open injuries that can break the continuity of the skin, such as abrasions, hematoma, lacerations, excoriation, incision, puncture wounds, and gunshot wounds.
+There are many different types of wounds and open injuries that breaks the continuity of the skin, such as abrasions, hematoma, lacerations, excoriation, incision, puncture wounds, and gunshot wounds.
 Although puncture wound doesn't bleed much, they carry a high risk of infection.

 Once the bleeding occurs, our body begins a complex chain of events immediately.
 The brain, lungs, and heart will try to compensate for the blood loss to maintain the supply of oxygen-rich blood in the body.
 These represent the body attempting to maintain perfusion to the vital organs by constricting peripheral blood vessels .
 Therefore, first aid responders should be competent in dealing with major blood loss.